City Comparison

 Richmond has the shorter commute to downtown at ~10 minutes vs ~35 minutes.
 Fairfax has Metro access (Vienna/Fairfax-GMU).
 Richmond has no direct Metro access.

-Both cities are popular with families.
-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
 Richmond is Virginia's capital and a city experiencing a major renaissance.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.